contao/contao/DEPRECATED.md

 ## CURRENT_ID

-The constant `CURRENT_ID` as well as the session variable `CURRENT_ID` has been deprecated and will be removed in Contao 5.0.
+The `CURRENT_ID` constant and session variable have been deprecated and will be removed in Contao 5.0.
 Use `DataContainer::$currentPid` instead to determine the ID of the current parent record.

 ```php
 $intCurrentParentRecordId = $dc->currentPid;